-- 4) The Board's educational program shall consist of the following components: - a) A board member orientation program - b) In-house education - c) External education programs - d) Internet-based education programs - e) Educational reading materials and resource documents - f) Self-study - g) Mentorship - 5) Further details and guidelines concerning each of the above elements are provided below: - a) Trustee orientation program.
-Each new board member will attend an orientation program developed or coordinated by the CEO, to be held within three months of the board member's election or appointment to the Board and again upon completion of one year of service on the Board.
+- 4) The Board's educational program shall consist of the following components:

+- a) A board member orientation program

+- b) In-house education

+- c) External education programs

+- d) Internet-based education programs - e) Educational reading materials and resource documents - f) Self-study - 5) Further details and guidelines concerning each of the above elements are provided below: - a) Trustee orientation program.
+Each new board member will attend an orientation program developed or coordinated by the CEO, to be held within three months of the board member's election or appointment to the Board.
 (See Appendix A for guidelines regarding the content of the orientation program.) - b) In-house education.
-Building on the concepts covered in the trustee orientation program, the CEO will be responsible for ensuring the Board receives appropriate in-house training delivered by staff or external experts as appropriate.
-Such training will be guided by a board education plan, to be developed by the CEO with input from the Board.
-Where feasible, custom or standardized education may be provided by Board advisors on a regular basis.
-In-house education shall not only address investment and benefit administration but shall also include formal periodic orientation and updates regarding the City's budget.
-Staff shall invite City management to assist in delivering any orientation and updates regarding the City's budget. - c) External education programs.
+The CEO will be responsible for ensuring the Board receives appropriate inhouse training delivered by staff or external experts as appropriate.
+Such training will be guided by a board education plan, to be developed by the CEO with input from the Board. - In-house education shall not only address investment and benefit administration, but shall also include formal periodic orientation and updates regarding the City's budget and, if possible, service level solvency.
+Staff shall invite City management to assist in delivering any orientation and updates regarding the City's budget and service level solvency. - c) External education programs.
 To allow for education and interaction with industry peers, board members will have the opportunity to attend relevant external education programs, subject to any budgets and to any parameters contained in this policy. - d) Internet-based education.
-Board members are encouraged to take advantage of relevant internetbased education (e.g., webinars). - e) Educational reading materials and resource documents.
+Board members are encouraged to take advantage of relevant internet-based education (e.g. webinars). - e) Educational reading materials and resource documents.
 Staff will ensure that Board members are provided timely and relevant educational reading materials, or access thereto.
 In addition, staff will ensure that board members have access to resource materials specific to the Plan. - f) Self-study.
 Board members may undertake self-study programs of their own design, or may enroll in academic or professional programs that, if successfully completed, may grant board members a certificate, designation, or similar recognition of accomplishment.
-Board members wishing to have the Plan provide funding for any self-study program (e.g., to pay for reading materials, enrollment fees, or registration fees) must submit a request for such funding to the Board for approval along with a description of the self-study program and the nature of the expenditures. - g) Mentorship.
-Each new Board member shall be offered a more experienced Board member to serve as a mentor for at least the first year of the new Board member's term, providing the new Board member with supplemental orientation, guidance, and background.
+Board members wishing to have the Plan provide funding for any self-study program (e.g. to pay for reading materials, enrollment fees, or registration fees) must submit a request for such funding to the Board for approval along with a description of the self-study program and the nature of the expenditures.